 How to Harvest Strawberries

 Strawberries bruise easily.
 Be gentle when pulling them from the plants.
 You don't want the stem to be completely pulled from the berry, leaving an open wound for disease to sneak in.
 Snap the stem directly above the berry rather than pulling on the berry itself.
 This will also keep the berry from oozing its juices and keep it plump and fresh longer.
 This type of picking can be a little tricky to learn, but after a few rows, you'll be a pro.

 If possible, harvest at a cool time of day.
 Warm berries are much softer and more easily bruised than cool berries.
-I know you don't always have that option, but at least keep the harvested berries in a cool, shady location.
+Keep the harvested berries in a cool, shady location.

 Unfortunately, strawberries have a very short shelf life.
 You really should use them within a couple of days of harvest.
-They can still bruise after they are harvesting and should be handled gently.
+They can still bruise after they are harvested and should be handled gently.
 Try and find a cool spot, with no direct sunlight, to store them.
 Although refrigeration can diminish their flavor, leaving them on the counter when it's hot can be even worse.
 It's also best not to rinse them off until you are ready to use them.
-Here are some tips for safely storing your berries to preserve both their flavor and their texture, as well as how best to freeze all kinds of berries for use later.
-I hope you harvest enough berries to have some stored away in the freezer to enjoy in winter.
+If you have too many to use, you can freeze berries for use later.